Reese's candy filled cake thumbnail

 Reese's Candy-filled Cake

 Anyway, I’m also a bit of a peanut butter addict.
 So when the idea of making a similar cake with Reese’s Pieces struck...well, it had to happen!
+This cake came together from that idea, and to this day I'm proud of it. 😉

-Recipe and instructions below!
+Recipe below!

 (Disclosure: As an Amazon associate I may earn from qualifying purchases, and my posts often contain affiliate links.
 If you click a link and make a purchase, I may receive a commission at no extra cost to you!)